 Stop and Think: The Psychology of Self-Regulation in Children and Teens

 Reason, Religion, and Kindness: The Preventive System of St. John Bosco

 What IS the Natural Law, Anyway?

 Amy Roberts, Track Coordinator, taught high school for 13 years and served as chair of the religion department for 10 years before accepting a teaching position with the catechetics faculty of Franciscan University of Steubenville in 2011.
 She also assisted Aquinas College with catechist training and taught adult faith formation classes for the Diocese of Knoxville.
 She holds a bachelor’s degree in English from the University of Tennessee at Chattanooga and a master’s degree in theology and Christian ministry from Franciscan University.
 Amy is currently pursuing doctoral studies through the John Paul II Institute for Marriage and Family Studies in Melbourne and regularly speaks at in-services for teachers in Catholic schools.
 She will be presenting at the St. John Bosco Conference.

-Dr. Joseph White is a child and family psychologist and National Catechetical Consultant for Our Sunday Visitor Publishing and Curriculum.
-He has taught courses in Catechetics and Pastoral Guidance at the University of Dallas and the University of St. Thomas in Houston.
-Dr. White has worked as a parish catechetical leader and spent seven years as Director of Family Counseling and Family Life in the Diocese of Austin.
-He is the author of ten books and numerous articles on catechesis and ministry, and co-authored the Allelu and Alive in Christ catechetical series.
-He will be presenting at the St. John Bosco Conference.
+Dr. Joseph White is a child and family psychologist and national catechetical consultant for Our Sunday Visitor Publishing and Curriculum.
+He has worked as a parish catechetical leader and spent seven years as director of Family Counseling and Family Life in the Diocese of Austin.
+A frequent guest on Catholic television and radio, Dr. White is the author of 10 books and numerous articles on catechesis and ministry, and he co-authored the Allelu and Alive in Christ catechetical series.